Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 If you conclude that the failure is durable (e.g. lost quorum with no hope of resolving the underlying condition), you can either:
-- *factory-reset* the node, which will erase all data, and restore a backup.
+- *Factory-reset* the node, which will erase all data, and restore a backup.
-- *isolate* the node with the ``POST /cluster/force-new`` endpoint, which will irreversibly forget all other cluster members, recover the ``etcd`` data present on disk and reboot.
-If the underlying failure was cluster-related, the node will follow the normal boot sequence and end up in either _Locked_ or _Operational_ depending on the unattended boot setting.
+- *Isolate* the node with the ``POST /cluster/force-new`` endpoint, which will irreversibly forget all other cluster members, recover the ``etcd`` data present on disk and reboot.
+If the underlying failure was cluster-related, the node will follow the normal boot sequence and end up in either the _Locked_ or _Operational_ state depending on the unattended boot setting.

 .. note::
    If a node is isolated with ``force-new``, it will now be desynchronized with